MISS DANCE DRILL TEAM INTERNATIONAL!

 LOCATION INFORMATION & TEAM TRAVEL PACKAGES

 The bustling, upscale community of Irvine is located in beautiful Orange County, mid-way between Los Angeles & San Diego.
 Visiting teams enjoy proximity to fine dining, shopping, entertainment, spectacular Southern California beaches, and local attractions such as Disneyland & Knott’s Berry Farm.
-The Hotel Irvine Jamboree Center is easily accessible via major highways just minutes from Orange County Airport.
-Hotel amenities include complimentary airport shuttle to/from Orange County Airport, business center, outdoor swimming pool, jacuzzi, fitness center, dining, concierge, and high-speed wireless internet access.
+The Renaissance Newport Beach Hotel & Bren Event Center are easily accessible via major highways just minutes from Orange County Airport.
+Host hotel amenities include complimentary airport shuttle to/from Orange County Airport, business center, outdoor swimming pool, jacuzzi, fitness center, dining, concierge, and high-speed wireless internet access.

 Book Your Hotel Rooms for U.S. Nationals & World Championships

 Save time by clicking the link below or contact the hotel directly to book your rooms early, and to take advantage of the Miss Dance Drill Team USA hotel discount!
 Renaissance Newport Beach Hotel (currently operating as Duke Hotel Newport Beach) – Tel: (949) 476-2001 / Toll Free: (844) 781-7379.

 Travel Packages & Airfaire